bexi/ArtistAlbumAPI/README.md

 * Cashing could be saved in a db instead of locally
   - like Redis
 * Scaling - secure that the api have another setup if one goes down or have too many users
-* Mocka och utöka mer tester
+* Mock tests and make more tests

-Motivations for choices
+Motivations for choices:
 * Node
   - Fast
   - Simple setup